snickell/code-dot-org/docker/developers/README.md

 This will tell you which items you will need to place in your `locals.yml` file for the server to connect to the contained database.

-Just copy those lines into your `locals.yml` and start your Dashboard server via:
+Just copy those lines into your `locals.yml` and start your Dashboard server as normal via:

 ```shell
 ./bin/dashboard-server